tchangkiat/aws-cdk-stacks/README.md

 4. Create an EC2 Key Pair named "EC2DefaultKeyPair" (leave other settings as default).

-5. Rename 'sample.env' to '.env' and fill up all the values.
+5. Rename 'example.env' to '.env' and fill up all the values.

 6. Create a connection in [Developer Tools](https://console.aws.amazon.com/codesuite/settings/connections) (ensure that you are creating in your ideal region).
 Copy the ARN of the connection to your `.env` file.
 This is required for solutions like Multi-Architecture Pipeline.